EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 39

-Attorney, who had represented Client for many years, prepared Client’s will and acted as one of the two subscribing witnesses to its execution.
-The will gave 10% of Client’s estate to Client’s housekeeper, 10% to Client’s son and sole heir, and the residue to charity.
-Upon Client’s death one year later, the executor named in the will asked Attorney to represent him in probating the will and administering the estate.
-At that time, the executor informed Attorney that Client’s son had notified him that he would contest the probate of the will on the grounds that Client lacked the required mental capacity at the time the will was executed.
+Attorney, who had represented Client for many years, prepared Client's will and acted as one of the two subscribing witnesses to its execution.
+The will gave 10% of Client's estate to Client's housekeeper, 10% to Client's son and sole heir, and the residue to charity.
+Upon Client's death one year later, the executor named in the will asked Attorney to represent him in probating the will and administering the estate.
+At that time, the executor informed Attorney that Client's son had notified him that he would contest the probate of the will on the grounds that Client lacked the required mental capacity at the time the will was executed.
 Attorney believes that Client was fully competent at all times and will so testify, if called as a witness.
-The other subscribing witness to Client’s will predeceased Client.
+The other subscribing witness to Client's will predeceased Client.

 Is it proper for Attorney to represent the executor in the probate of the will?

 a.
 Yes, because Attorney is the sole surviving witness to the execution of the will.

 b.
-Yes, because Attorney’s testimony will support the validity of the will.
+Yes, because Attorney's testimony will support the validity of the will.

 c.
 No, because Attorney will be called to testify on a contested issue of fact.

 d.
-No, because Attorney will be representing an interest adverse to Client’s heir.
+No, because Attorney will be representing an interest adverse to Client's heir.

 ### Question 40